-We’re madly in love with graphic design for wide format graphics.
+We’re madly in love with graphic design for wide-format graphics.
 It’s what we’re passionate about.
-And with 20+ years of wide-format graphic design experience, this amazing in-house service is built right into the core of Mad Monkey Media.
-We have substantial experience with all types of graphic design, from small vinyl decals to vehicle/truck wraps, large wall murals and window decals to everything else in between.
+With over 20 years of wide-format graphic experience, this fantastic in-house service is built into the core of Mad Monkey Media.
+We have substantial experience with graphic design types, from small vinyl decals to vehicle wraps, large murals, and window decals to everything else in between.

-Mad Monkey Media has a knack for designing business signage and vehicle wraps, but on top of that also choosing the right media materials to complete any application.
-Whether it’s a truck wrap or wall decal or outdoor banner, our goal is to take your brand and build signage to extend brand awareness that goes beyond just the sign itself.
+Mad Monkey Media has a knack for designing business signage and vehicle wraps.
+On top of that, we choose the right media materials to complete any application.
+Whether it’s a truck wrap, wall decal, or outdoor banner, our goal is to take your brand and build signage to extend brand awareness that goes beyond just the sign itself.

 We have a complete understanding of all business signage, moving billboard design requirements, and visibility goals